 Introduction to Into The Woods

-The cinematography of Into the Wood is exquisite capturing a graphic depiction of the Grimm Fairy Tales.
-We know them to be dark to begin with, yet in this depiction, there are some interesting twists.
-While not for children, it does have the ability to engage adults in conversation as to the positives and negatives of this world, or woods, we currently live in.
+The cinematography of, Into the Woods is exquisite, capturing a graphic depiction of the Grimm Fairy Tales.
+We know them to be dark, yet in this portrayal, there are some interesting twists.
+While not for children, this film does have the ability to engage adults in a conversation about the positives and negatives of this world, or "Woods" we currently live in.

 Be careful what you wish for...